huangshiqi99/scenarios/python/challenge-data-types-manipulation/step3.md

 ## Requirements

-- Use only the dictionary operations to solve the problem.
+- Add a key-value pair {"new_key": "new_value"} to the dictionary.
-- No modules can be imported.
+- Remove the key "remove_key" and its corresponding value from the dictionary.
+- Return the final dictionary.